 I had heard about air cookers.
 Oh, I’d heard wonderful things.
-So when JML got in touch with me asking whether I’d like to try out their Halowave Air Cooker Deluxe, I jumped at the chance.
-I really wanted to try one out, so read on to find out how I am getting on with it.
+So when JML got in touch with me asking whether I’d like to review their Halowave Air Cooker Deluxe, I jumped at the chance.
+I really wanted to try one out, so read on to find out how the air cooker works and how I am getting on with it.
 And even better, I have one up for grabs too…

 Halowave Air Cooker Deluxe

 Rotisserie Spindle for juicy joints, self-basted kebabs and evenly-roasted veg

 Air-fry with little or no oil for healthy, but crispy results

 Instant cooking without pre-heating

 Roast, grill, bake, fry, even slow-cook on your worktop

 Digital timer with ‘delay’ function that cooks while you’re away